Daphne Pollard, c 1920. Author’s Collection

 In time, Daphne Trott was to become an outstanding vaudevillian in her own right.
 The headline photo on the top of this page shows her in 1920, at the height of her popularity on the London stage.
 Like Harry Fraser (Snub Pollard), she took the stage name Pollard, partly as convenience but also because many of the company performers liked to maintain the pretence of belonging to a family troupe.
 Later in careers it was a familiar and easy remembrance of times past.

-In Melbourne, Daphne Trott’s father Walter and an uncle ran a large furniture upholstery and French polishing business, although the Melbourne depression of the 1890s hit the family’s fortunes hard.
-We don’t know what attracted Daphne to the stage – perhaps as a child she saw that other well-known Fitzroy girl, Florrie Forde perform at the Melbourne Opera House or the Theatre Royal.
-Daphne joined Pollard’s troupe in about 1897, with older sisters Ivy and Myrtle.
-The family lived in nearby Young Street, later moving to a larger 5 room dwelling at 96 King William Street, Fitzroy.
+In Melbourne, Daphne Trott’s father Walter and an uncle ran a furniture upholstery and French polishing business, although the Melbourne depression of the 1890s hit the family’s fortunes hard.
+We don’t know what attracted Daphne to the stage – perhaps as a child she saw other well-known Fitzroy girls, like Florrie Forde, perform at the Melbourne Opera House or the Theatre Royal.
+Daphne joined Pollard’s troupe in about 1900, with older sisters Ivy and Myrtle.
+The family lived in nearby, later moving to a similarly modest dwelling at 96 King William Street, Fitzroy and finally to another cottage at 45 Westbank Terrace in Richmond.

 Performing for the Pollard opera companies was not for the faint-hearted.
 Their Australasian and overseas tours involved rigorous preparatory training and took child performers away from home for months, sometimes a year or more.
-The company were on a second tour between January 1903 and April 1904.
+The company were on yet another tour between January 1903 and April 1904.

 Not withstanding his offers of higher pay, Wolffe’s efforts failed.
 The court apparently found the children’s existing contracts with Pollard’s were still valid.
 Daphne and Ivy Trott resumed their arrangements with the company.
 Following a short season in July – September 1904, testing and refining their repertoire for Queensland audiences, the Pollard Lilliputians arrived in North America in March 1905.
 Their stops along the way had included 5 months performing for enthusiastic colonial audiences in the “Far East”, Hong Kong, Shanghai and Japan.